 As described in the Section 2.3 the core of the program is structured in modules which are responsible for different tasks like image processing, world modeling etc..
 The modules communicate with each other through the blackboard by writing their results to representations.
 The representations are mainly pieces of data and have no significant functionality.
-These representation can be made serializable, which is mainly used in two cases: logging to a file and sending over the network for debug or monitoring reasons.
+These representation can be made serializable, which is mainly used in two cases: logging to a file and sending over the network for debug or monitoring reasons. mainly used for logging to a file and sending the representations over the network for debug or monitoring reasons.

-The backbone of the serialization framework is formed by the Google Protocol Buffers (protobuf) library.
+The backbone of the serialization framework is formed by the Google Protocol Buffers3 (protobuf) library.
 For a representation to be serialized (which is described by a C++ class) an according protobul message is defined.
 Please refer to the documentation page of protobul for more details on this part.
 The serialization procedure is then performed in two steps: first the data is copied from the object which is to be serialized to the according message object; in the second step the message object is serialized by a protobul serializer to a byte stream.
 The deserialization process works in reverse order.
 The second step is entirely done by the protobul library.
 The copy procedure in the first step, however, has to be defined explicitly.
 This procedure is described in the serialize() and deserialize() functions of the template class Serializer which has to be specified for each representation to be serialized.